 In mixed doubles, he reached his first final at the 2003 US Open with Lina Krasnoroutskaya.
 He made it to the 2006 Australian Open and 2006 French Open finals, as well as winning the mixed doubles event at the 2007 Australian Open with partner Elena Likhovtseva.
 He won his second mixed doubles title at the 2011 Australian Open with Katarina Srebotnik.
-Nestor also won the 2013 Wimbledon mixed doubles title with Kristina Mladenovic (they also reached the 2013 French Open mixed doubles final together).
+Nestor won the 2013 Wimbledon mixed doubles title with Kristina Mladenovic (they also reached the 2013 French Open and 2015 Australian Open mixed doubles finals together).
+In 2014, Nestor won his third Australian Open title, and his second Grand Slam title with Mladenovic, and this partnership has yielded his best stretch of mixed doubles results, with one semi-final appearance, one runner-up finish and two Grand Slam titles in the past four Grand Slam events.

 He has been a member of the Canadian Davis Cup team since 1992.
 He first came to prominence in the public eye that year by defeating then world number one Stefan Edberg in a hard-fought singles match in Vancouver.
 He was part of the squad who made history for Canada in 2013 as they were the first Canadian team in the Open Era to reach the World Group semifinals.